xpack-dev-tools/ninja-build-xpack/build-assets/README-MAINTAINER.md

 named like **xPack Ninja Build v1.12.1-2** (mind the dash), with all binaries attached.

-- edit the draft and attach it to the `xpack-develop` branch (important!)
+- edit the draft and attach it to the `xpack-development` branch (important!)
 - save the draft (do **not** publish yet!)

 ## Prepare a new blog post